test 33

 1. Small businesses with fewer than 50 full-time employees don’t have to provide health insurance under the ACA (Affordable Care Act).

-2. Companies with more than 50 full-time employees (or full-time equivalent employees) in the previously reported calendar year may be subject to the employer shared responsibility provisions of the ACA.
+2. Companies with more than 50 or more full-time employees (or full-time equivalent employees) in the previously reported calendar year may be subject to the employer shared responsibility provisions of the ACA.
 This means that the employer must provide essential coverage to their employees (and families) or make a comparable payment to the IRS.

-4. Coverage costs of an employer-sponsored group health insurance plan must be reported by employers on their employee’s W-2.
+4. Coverage costs of an employer-sponsored group health insurance plan must be reported by employers on their employees’ W-2.

 5. Small businesses offering health insurance must offer it to all eligible employees when they become eligible for coverage, and that eligibility period should not extend beyond 90 days.

-5 Health Insurance Options to Consider in 2023
+5 Health Insurance Options to Consider in 2025

 3. Traditional Group Health Insurance – This is the standard group health coverage that everyone’s familiar with.
-Businesses either work with an insurance company directly or use an insurance broker to purchase group health plan coverage for all of their employees.
+Businesses can either work with an insurance company directly or use an insurance broker to purchase group health plan coverage for all of their employees.

 4. Group Coverage HRA – Often known as a GCHRA, this is an employer-funded medical expense reimbursement plan.
 It allows a business to reimburse its employees tax-free for eligible out-of-pocket expenses and health insurance premiums.
 It’s most often paired with a high-deductible health plan (HDHP).